parallelworks/parsl-perf-runs/README.md

 Use `step_02_start_mlflow.sh` for this step.
 Some MLFlow server configuration options are hard-coded in the script and explained there.
+You can view the MLFlow GUI by pointing a new browser tab on the same local computer to `localhost:8081`.

 ## 3) Run `parsl-perf` and log results with MLFlow